digital-asset/daml/docs/source/getting-started/app-architecture.rst

 App Architecture
 ****************

 In this section we'll look at the different components of our social network app.
-The goal is to familiarise you enough to feel comfortable extending the code with a new feature in the next section.
+The goal is to familiarize you enough to feel comfortable extending the code with a new feature in the next section.
 There are two main components:

   * the Daml model and
   * the React/TypeScript frontend.